nasa/fprime/docs/Design/fpp-json-dict.md

 | `kind` | **String** indicating that the kind of value is invalid | invalid | true |

-# Parameters, Commands, Telemetry Channels, and Events
+# Commands, Telemetry Channels, Events, and Parameters

 ## Formal Parameters

 Formal Parameters are used in Commands and Events defintions

 | Field | Description | Options | Required |
 | ----- | ----------- | ------- | -------- |
 | `name` | Name of parameter | **String** | true |